Search

 Attachment can carry a negative connotation but is actually a good thing.
 It is very healing to help drive the self to find out why it is difficult to attach to people in a healthy way and work on building tools that support long-lasting growth and healing in recovery.

-Treatment for Attachment Disorders
+Treatment for Attachment Disorders in Women

 Other people in treatment for addiction struggle with insecure attachments, too.
 Learning a person is not alone in the journey helps.
 It is also helpful to give up denial of the issues a person faces so they can find healing.
 The lens of attachment theory can look at the root causes and start to empower people to learn how to rewire the brain for connection.
 It takes time.
 Nothing happens overnight.
 To cultivate connection means to work on attachment to positive, healthy people and things in life.
 Attachment disorders are difficult for people to overcome but with therapy and hard work, they can work through it to find hope and healing.
 Addiction can create isolation and suffering for someone with substance use disorder and insecure attachment.
 They may struggle to connect with others.
 Treatment using cognitive-behavioral therapy (CBT) can help people transition to positive behaviors that are healthier.
 CBT helps people who did not have attachments early on or very few and provides skills to help them develop meaningful relationships, feel more confident, and develop supportive connections to their work and personal lives.